- Fox and wolves are both in the canine family.

 - Foxes are more coyote-like than wolf-like.

-Foxes and wolves – especially red foxes (Vulpes vulpes) and grey wolves (Canis lupus) – have captured imaginations for millennia.
+Foxes and wolves – especially red foxes (Vulpes vulpes) and gray wolves (Canis lupus) – have captured imaginations for millennia.
 Think back to some of your favorite children’s stories, such as the Big, Bad Wolf in The Three Little Pigs or Little Red Riding Hood, or the crafty fox in The Gingerbread Man.

 If you spotted them in the wild, could you tell the difference between a fox and a wolf?
 With the help of this guide, you can!
 Fox are substantially smaller, more agile, and are solitary.
 While they are part of the canine family, foxes are more cat-like in their behavior.